Export cost data with an Azure Storage account SAS key

 The following information applies to Microsoft partners only.

-Often, partners don't have their own Azure subscriptions in the tenant that's associated with their own Microsoft Partner Agreement.
+Often, partners don't have their own Azure subscriptions in the tenant associated with their own Microsoft Partner Agreement.
 Partners with a Microsoft Partner Agreement plan who are global admins of their billing account can export and copy cost data into a storage account in a different tenant using a shared access service (SAS) key.
 In other words, a storage account with a SAS key allows the partner to use a storage account that's outside of their partner agreement to receive exported information.
 This article helps partners create a SAS key and configure Cost Management exports.

 - You must be global admin for your partner organization's billing account.